datasci4health/case-notebook/notebook/docs/README.md

 # Case Notebook Markdown Extension Language

 Language to write narratives in markdown style.

+This is an extension of the markdown language as specified in: https://daringfireball.net/projects/markdown/syntax

 # Case